New Silk Roads - Ştefan Rusu - Knots, Stones, and Passes

 Bulunkul, Gorno-Badakhshan Autonomous Region, Tajikistan, 2018.
 Image: Ștefan Rusu. © Insular Modernities.

 Bulunkul is one of the coldest places in Central Asia, located just sixteen kilometers from the M41.
-It is a small village with forty-five homes with 300 people living in it.
+It is a small village with forty-five homes and 300 residents.

 Washing carpets in the river, Murgab, Gorno-Badakhshan Autonomous Region, Tajikistan, 2018.
 Image: Ștefan Rusu. © Insular Modernities.

-Murghab is the biggest town in the Pamir mountains.
-The population totals about 6,000 people, and is represented by Pamirians and the Kyrgyz.
-At an elevation of 3,618 meters, there is a shortage of water supply, and electricity is only available at particular hours.
+Murghab is the biggest town in the Pamir Mountains.
+The population totals about 6,000 people, and includes both Pamirians and the Kyrgyz.
+At an elevation of 3,618 meters, there is a shortage of water, and electricity is only available at set hours.
 Yet Murghab is a must-stop place for travelers, as there is no other populated settlement around it for hundreds of kilometers.

 Along the Pamir Highway, Murgab, Tajikistan, 2018.
 Image: Ștefan Rusu. © Insular Modernities.

-The Pamir Highway stretches for almost 1,200 kilometers over much of Tajikistan and Kyrgyzstan through the Pamir mountains, starting from Osh and ending in Dushanbe.
-A trilateral agreement was signed in Dushanbe to connect Tajikistan and Pakistan via the Durah Pass during the tenure of Burhanuddin Rabbani, Afghanistan’s president from 1992—1996, after a feasibility survey to assess the best possible route that could connect the two countries.
+The Pamir Highway stretches for almost 1,200 kilometers over much of Tajikistan and Kyrgyzstan through the Pamir Mountains, starting from Osh and ending in Dushanbe.
+A trilateral agreement was signed in Dushanbe to connect Tajikistan and Pakistan via the Durah Pass during the tenure of Burhanuddin Rabbani, Afghanistan’s president from 1992–1996, after a feasibility survey to assess the best possible route to connect the two countries.

 Notes